 be people like me who have been relatively unimpacted by the restrictions this year, other than navigating home schooling with a primary and secondary student.
 I have already worked from home for quite a few years so already had my boundaries and workspace set up.
 However there are many who just found getting the new equipment they need for remote working has been financially crippling.
 Families are trying to make things work in confined and difficult spaces.
-There are those who have no work now, or have less work than they need, maybe for the first times in their lives.
+There are those who have no work now,

-Ω
+or have less work than they

+need, maybe for the first times

+in their lives.

 We need to be comfortable with the fact that this Christmas there are those who will really struggle with a range of issues.
 People who need support but dread being around those who are in full celebration mode.
 I want these people to know there is a way of acknowledging the birth of Jesus but in a more sombre way.
 Churches have what are called Blue Christmas services which are a way of connecting with God in amongst real pain, hurt and loss.
 Our Boolarra congregation has been providing these services for many years, always before Christmas, in an evening, in the quiet.
 This year's will particularly focus on the impact COVID 19 has had on our lives and our losses.
 If you are brave perhaps you would like to come on Thursday December 17 at 7:30pm at the Co-Operating Church in Boolarra.
-Or perhaps you could reach out to a trusted friend and say "I just don't

-feel joyful this Christmas" and

-share that feeling.
+Or perhaps you could reach out to a trusted friend and say "I just don't feel joyful this Christmas" and share that feeling.

 In amongst all these restrictions, we have had time to think.
 Perhaps we have changed our priorities and now see events in a different context or have reached the point where something deeper is more important: a grudge to be let go of, forgiveness to give.
 Maybe those issues that have always seemed important, are not as important as another year with a missing face around the Christmas table.
 I am hoping that we have all reflected on the fragility of life and the unexpectedness of loved ones no longer being with us.
 I hope we treasure those we love in our lives and not wait to tell and show them how much we appreciate them being in our lives.
 When you prepare for Christmas this year, spend some time thinking of others and if there are any ways that you could support another person or family.
 To all those families which are proud and private in the best of ways, it is not weakness to put your hand up to say you need some help.
 Giving to others and receiving support from others is at the core of our humanity.
 Season's Greetings!
 May the joy and peace of Christmas be with you all.
-Churchill Christian With the Covid-19 restrictions, Churchill Christian Fellowship has resumed 2pm Sunday afternoons at the Churchill Public Hall.
-Covid - normal precautions apply, including masks, social distancing, handsanitiser, cleaning and a signin page for all attendees.
-On Sunday December 20, there will be a special family-oriented Christmas celebration, catering for all Fellowship easing of ages but especially for children and families.
-Same time and place as the regular Sunday meetings, at 2pm.
-Tuesday night meetings have also resumed and. depending on demand, another meeting may be commenced, perhaps during the day.
-For people wishing to attend any of these meetings, it is still essential to call ahead.
-Call or text Steve on 0409 173 747. > December 25, 10am Service of the Word.
+Boolarra/Yinnar

+Willams Avenue.
+Churchill.
+Tel: 5122 1480

+Lumen Christi Catholic Church

+Williams Avenue, Churchill Tel: 5134 2849

+Fr James Fernandez/Fr Solomon Okeh Saturday: Mass: 6.00pm Sunday: Mass: 9.00am 1st and 3rd Sundays: Yinnar: Mass: 10.30am 2nd and 4th Sundays:

+Boolarra: Mass: 10.30am

+family-oriented

+With

+Covid-19

+the

+Churchill Christian Fellowship

+has resumed 2pm Sunday

+afternoons at the Churchill

+Public Hall.
+Covid - normal

+precautions apply, including

+masks, social distancing, handsanitiser, cleaning and a sign-

+20, there will be a special

+celebration, catering for all

+in page for all attendees.